sanchezjustin571/Active-Directory-DC/README.md

 </p>
 <p>
 In a previous session, we already joined "Client" VM to the domain.
-This was done by setting the VM's DNS settings to our Domain Controllers private I.P. address
+This was done by setting the VM's DNS settings to our Domain Controllers private I.P. address, and joining the domain through system settings.
 </p>
 <br />